Diné College Scholars

 Mikayla S. Bia

 "I am from Many farms, Arizona and I am currently a Sophomore majoring in Environmental Engineering.
 I am from the Navajo Nation.
 I have an interest in an area that involves water treatment.
-I see this as a very useful area of work, especially one that I can use within Navajo Land to help supply safe drinking water for my fellow Dine.
 My academic goals entail graduating with my Associate of Science degree from Dine College and soon after I plan to transfer to a university to continue my education.
 This summer, I am looking forward to being a new scholar to the BRIDGE to STEAM summer internship.
 I am helping in sampling of pinon tree, lake sage, and forest sage within the Tsalie, AZ area.
 Some of my favorite personal hobbies include spending time with loved ones, cooking, traveling to new places, being outdoors, working with livestock such as my cows."

 Josephine Bitsui